 Some forms of double standard, however, are not helpful.
 Some staff are hostile to the whole concept of volunteers--period.
-Others are at least moderately leery of risking too much on volunteers.
-Whatever the case, many paid staff tend to expect instant compatibility and perfection from the volunteers assigned to work with them.
-If such is not forthcoming, these staff tend to write off volunteers altogether rather than face up to the fact that, if these individuals were paid, they would assume that they had to learn how to work together.
+Others are at least moderately leery of risking too Whatever the much on volunteers. case, many paid staff tend to expect instant compatibility and perfection from the volunteers assigned to work If such is not forthwith them. coming, these staff tend to write off volunteers altogether rather than face up to the fact that, if these individuals were paid, they would assume that they had to learn how to work together.